bez4pieci/berlin-buergeramt-appointments/README.md

 ## TODO

-- Prevent computer from going asleep while checking for appointments
 - Ability to resume search (also remotely?), if appointmet booking still failed, even after an appointment was found
 - Open default browser with the service URL, when appointment has been found